main-kun/ravestar.dev/content/blog/anatomy-of-node-part-1.md

                                 args_,
                                 exec_args_));

-    // openssl initialisation ommited for clarity
+    // openssl initialisation omitted for clarity

   } else {
   // build a new Context from scratch